FrankSiret/test-drones/README.md

 ### Periodical task to check all drone battery level

 There are set a schedule task that run every minute and save to the log `battery-drone.{date}.log` all asked information.

+### API

+You can get the api documentation on `/v3/docs` in json format.
+There is not swagger-ui predefined, but you can imported in postman collection.